 Alternate communication is provided by Skagit ARES/RACES volunteers coordinated through the Skagit County EOC by the Skagit County Emergency Coordinator Radio Officer who is appointed by the Skagit County Emergency Management Director.
-Skagit ARES/RACES operates a radio station within the Skagit County EOC.
+Skagit ARES/RACES operates a radio station within the Skagit County EOC and utilizes both mobile and home stations as necessary and operates and maintains a mobile communications vehicle to provide supplemental radio communication with field units.
 Radio systems in the EOC include UHF, VHF, 800 MHz, 2 meter, HF, low band, and packet.
-Skagit ARES/RACES also operates and maintains a mobile communications vehicle to provide supplemental radio communication with field units.